edkedk99/awesome-hledger/README.md

 ## Report

-The ultimate reason to maintain a journal file is to extract informations.
-These tools helps in this process
+The ultimate reason to maintain a journal file is to extract information.
+Use these tools to process and visualize the data.

 - [hledger-plot](https://gitlab.com/nobodyinperson/hledger-utils#hledger-plot-plotting-charts-of-hledger-querieshledger-plot) - Plot chart of hledger queries.
 - [hledger-args](https://github.com/edkedk99/hledger-args) - replacement for hledger command file using custom directives inside the journal file.
 Also provides an interactive report with placeholders to generate prompts.